 Proposed Method

 In this contribution, an additional rule for Luma-ALF classification is proposed.
-By using the prediction mode and partitioning information jointly, each classification unit is classified into different noise levels by the new added classification rule.
+By using the prediction mode and partitioning information jointly, each classification unit is classified into 2 noise levels by the new added classification rule.
+For each classification unit (2x2), it will be classified into noise level 1 if it is located at a boundary position or coded by MODE_INTRA.
+Otherwise, the unit will be classified into noise level 0.
+The boundary position is defined as CU/TU boundaries.

 Then the generated noise levels are further combined with the existing classifiers to output the final classification results.
+The class number of existing classifier is reduced to 12 from 25.
+For the band and residual classifier, the 0 to 1023 are quantized into 12 classes.
+For the texture classier, the 12 classes are generated by 3 directions multiply with 4 activities.
+This step is done by a LUT to map 25 classes into 12 classes.
+The 12 classes are further combined with the proposed 2 noise levels.
+Finaly, for each classifier, totally 12 x 2 = 24 classes are generated.